A Structured Nonparametric Framework for Nonlinear Accelerated Failure Time Models (KAN-AFT): Introduction

 \section{Introduction}

-Survival analysis is a specialized field concerned with modeling and analyzing the time until the occurrence of a specific event of interest, often referred to as time-to-event or failure-time data \citep{Wang2019MachineLearning}.
-A defining characteristic of survival data is the presence of censoring, where the precise event time is unknown, but partial information (e.g., the event did not occur by the last observation time) is available.
-Handling these censored observations is crucial, as traditional regression methods yield biased results \citep{Norman2024deepAFT}.
+Lifetime data analysis is a specialized statistical field concerned with modeling the time until the occurrence of a specific event, such as failure, relapse, or death.
+Unlike standard regression problems, survival data are characterized by censoring, most commonly right-censoring, where the exact event time is not always observed.
+In many studies, it is only known that the event did not occur up to a certain observation time.
+Ignoring this partial information leads to biased estimates, making specialized survival models essential for reliable inference \cite{Klein2003survival}, \cite{Lee2003statistical}, \cite{Kleinbaum1996survival}, \cite{Wang2019MachineLearning}.

-Censoring typically arises in longitudinal (data collected from the same subjects repeatedly over time) or clinical studies when some individuals do not experience the event during the observation period.
-For example, a patient in a clinical trial may withdraw before completion, or the study may end before disease recurrence occurs.
-In these cases, it is only known that the event did not occur up to a certain time point, while the exact time of occurrence remains unobserved \citep{BuckleyJames1979, fan1994}.

-The primary objective of survival analysis is to determine how explanatory variables (covariates) which may include patient characteristics, treatment types, or environmental factors affect the time to an event.
-These covariates are typically incorporated into regression-based survival models to estimate risk or predict the median survival time.
-Standard regression techniques, such as linear regression, are not suitable for this purpose because they cannot properly handle censored data and thus produce biased results \citep{Klein2003survival}.
-To address this problem, specialized survival models have been developed.
-Two foundational statistical models have historically dominated this field: the Cox Proportional Hazards (CoxPH) model and the Accelerated Failure Time (AFT) model.
+Beyond estimating baseline survival probabilities and modeling the temporal distribution of events, survival models aim to quantify the impact of specific covariates on event timing.
+In practice, this involves modeling the effect of covariates (individual features) such as age, creatinine level, ejection fraction, platelet count, serum markers, and sodium concentration on critical events (endpoints), such as heart failure-associated mortality.
+This enables tasks such as risk stratification, treatment comparison, and prediction of survival time under different conditions.

-The {CoxPH model} \citep{Cox1972} is a semi-parametric model that represents the instantaneous risk (hazard) for an individual as a proportion of a baseline hazard function $h_0(t)$, defined as:
+Over the past decades, two classes of models have played a central role in this field: the Cox Proportional Hazards (CoxPH) model and the Accelerated Failure Time (AFT) model.
+The CoxPH model \cite{Cox1972} is a semi-parametric framework that models the instantaneous risk of an event for individual $i$ as a function of the covariate vector $\mathbf{z}_i \in \mathbb{R}^{n_{\text{cov}}}$.
+The hazard function is defined as